 If you have these traits or fall into these categories, you should take special heed that your sweepstakes hobby doesn't take over your life.

 How to Get Help for Gambling Addiction

-If you feel that any of these red flags might apply to you, be sure to see a doctor or mental health professional.
-A professional can (unlike any article on the internet) give you an informed diagnosis and help you get effective treatment.
+A professional (unlike any article on the internet) can give you an informed diagnosis and help you get effective treatment.
 The earlier you seek help, the easier a gambling addiction is to overcome.